-So I made some modifications and you know what?
+So, I tried it out, and you know what?
 My family LOVED the turkey!

 Brining is a method of soaking meat (usually poultry) in a salt-water solution for several hours before cooking.